peternest/django-mymovies-db/README.md

 * To add a user rating or review to a movie/series.
 * To show/edit data using the REST api.

+## Important

+This project currently displays the UI only in Russian!

 ## How to install it on a local machine

-This project requires Python 3.13.
+Thе project requires Python 3.13.
 [Uv](https://docs.astral.sh/uv/) is used to manage dependencies and should be installed as well.

 Clone the repo into any folder: